Watch YouTube #shorts linked to this Blog:

-It is of two types constructive and destructive interference.
+Imagine two ripples on a pond coming together - as they meet, they can either reinforce each other and create a larger wave, or cancel each other out and create a calm spot.
+This is the basic idea behind constructive and destructive interference.
 These interferences result due to the interaction of waves that are correlated or coherent with each other.
 Interference effects can be observed with all waves, for example, light, radio, acoustic, surface water, gravity, or matter waves.

-The instruments based upon the principle of interference are called interferometers.
+Scientists use special tools called interferometers to study interference and make precise measurements.
 These are essential optical tools used to precisely measure wavelength, distance, refraction index, and optical beams' temporal coherence.
-The most famous interferometer used today is the Michelson Interferometer.
-It is an amplitude-splitting interferometer devised by Albert Michelson in 1890.
+One of the most famous interferometers is the Michelson Interferometer, invented by Albert Michelson in 1890.

 The light beam travels to the beam splitter, where it is partially reflected and partially transmitted. and are plane mirrors where is a fixed mirror while is movable.
 In normal settings, the mirrors and are perpendicular to each other while the beam splitter is at an angle of to the mirror.
 From the beam splitter, the light goes to a mirror and is reflected to the beam splitter while the other beam is reflected from the mirror back to the beam splitter.
 The two beams recombine and are then detected at the detector.

 The two waves will interfere constructively or destructively as per the following conditions of path difference,

 Destructive interference gives us a dark spot.
 It is given by,

 Constructive interference gives us a bright spot.
 It is given by,

 Interference pattern due to monochromatic plane wave